Instagram Model Caroline O’Mahony Shows Off Her Booty In Quarantine Workout Videos

-The 22-year-old has been providing fitness and diet tips to her followers during the coronavirus pandemic, and her latest upload gave instructions on a legs and abs workout that could be done anywhere.
-O’Mahony did the exercises outside on a step.
-She kept her long brown hair in a ponytail, and wore orange workout shorts that tightly hugged her curves along with a tight black top.
+The 22-year-old has been providing fitness and diet tips to her followers during the coronavirus pandemic and her latest upload was no different.
+In her post, she gave instructions on a legs and abs workout that could be done anywhere.
+For her part, O’Mahony did the exercises outside on a step.
+She kept her long brown hair in a ponytail and wore orange workout shorts that tightly hugged her curves, as well as a tight black top.

 View this post on Instagram